History of Bill Simmons in Timeline

 On October 30, 2015, months after deciding not to renew its contract with Bill Simmons, ESPN shut down the Grantland website.

-Bill Simmons left the NBA Countdown show prior to the 2014–2015 season.
+Bill Simmons left the NBA Countdown pregame show prior to the 2014–2015 season.

-In the fall of 2015, Bill Simmons launched his venture, the Bill Simmons Media Group.
+In the fall of 2015, Bill Simmons launched his venture, the Bill Simmons Media Group, which includes several podcasts and The Ringer website.

-On June 22, 2016, Any Given Wednesday with Bill Simmons premiered on HBO.
+On June 22, 2016, Bill Simmons' weekly talk show, Any Given Wednesday, premiered on HBO.

 November 2016: Any Given Wednesday Cancelled

-In November 2016, Any Given Wednesday with Bill Simmons was cancelled on HBO.
+2016: Founds The Ringer and hosts Any Given Wednesday with Bill Simmons on HBO

-In 2016, Simmons founded The Ringer, a sports and pop culture website and podcast network, and became its CEO.
+In 2016, Bill Simmons founded The Ringer, a sports and pop culture website and podcast network, and became its CEO.
+He also hosted "Any Given Wednesday with Bill Simmons" on HBO for one season.

-On May 30, 2017, Vox Media announced that it had entered into a deal to provide advertising sales and access to its publishing platform as part of a revenue sharing agreement with The Ringer.
+On May 30, 2017, Vox Media announced that it had entered into a deal to provide advertising sales and access to its publishing platform to The Ringer as part of a revenue-sharing agreement.
+Simmons retained editorial control of the website.

 September 2017: Simmons Supports Jemele Hill

-In September 2017, Bill Simmons voiced his support for Jemele Hill, who faced controversy after tweeting her personal views on Donald Trump.
+In September 2017, Bill Simmons voiced his support for Jemele Hill, who had become involved in controversy after tweeting her personal views on Donald Trump.

 April 10, 2018: André the Giant Documentary Aired